stonne-simulator/omega/README.md

 ### Tutorial

-We are organizing a tutorial ASPLOS 2022 Tutorial for STONNE and OMEGA [STONNE+OMEGA Tutorial](https://stonne-simulator.github.io/ASPLOSTUT.html)
+We are organizing a tutorial at ASPLOS 2022 Tutorial for STONNE and OMEGA ([STONNE+OMEGA Tutorial])(https://stonne-simulator.github.io/ASPLOSTUT.html)